TheZoq2/dcs_on_linux/README.md

 will be disabled in steam too.
 This information is stored in `$CONFIG_DIR/enabled.lua` or something similar.
 Remove it to fix the issues.

+### Control issues

+Due to the various differences between distributions, issues with (HOTAS) controls can be hard to nail down, especially when Wine is involved - adding another layer of potentional problems.
+Users experiencing issues with their controllers are advised to read through [the information here](https://github.com/bradley-r/Linux-Controller-Fixes/).

 ## Other software

 While not included in DCS, here are some resources for getting external